vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/events.md

 * Comments
     - Allows users to engage with the audience without the need for a secondary device.

-If Breakout is completed, you will see the 'Show Is Over' view.
+If Breakout is completed, you will see the `This stream has ended !` view.

 * Show Files
     - View & download uploaded media files.